-12 The effect of increases in the carrying amount of an asset as a result of revaluation is included in other comprehensive income.
+The effect of increases in the carrying amount of an asset as a result of revaluation is included in other comprehensive income.
 However, the increase shall be recognised in profit or loss to the extent that it reverses a revaluation decrease of the same asset previously recognised in profit or loss.
 Similarly, a decrease in the carrying amount following a revaluation shall be recognised in profit or loss.
 However, the decrease shall be recognised in other comprehensive income to the extent of any credit balance in the revaluation surplus in respect of that asset.

-by being used in combination, information about value changes may not always provide predictive value or confirmatory value to users of financial statements.

-- 3.84 Regarding faithful representation, the Conceptual Framework notes that: - a) The level of measurement uncertainty may affect whether information provided by that measurement basis provides a faithful representation of an entity's financial position and financial performance.
+- 3.83 Although a high level of measurement uncertainty does not render a particular measurement basis necessarily irrelevant, a balance must be achieved between relevance and faithful representation and the Conceptual Framework states that for some estimates, a high level of measurement uncertainty may outweigh other factors to such an extent that the resulting information may not be particularly useful. - 3.84 The Conceptual Framework also states that the characteristics of the asset or liability and how it contributes to future cash flows are two of the factors that can affect whether a particular measurement basis provides relevant information.
+In particular: - a) Whether an asset produces cash flows directly and could be sold independently without a significant business disruption.
+In such case, a current value measurement such as fair value is likely to provide the most relevant information that incorporates current estimates of the amount, timing and uncertainty of the future cash flows. - b) Conversely, if the entity's business activities involve the use of several economic resources (including intangibles) that produce cash flows indirectly by being used in combination, information about value changes may not always provide predictive value or confirmatory value to users of financial reports. - 3.85 Regarding faithful representation, the Conceptual Framework notes that: - a) The level of measurement uncertainty may affect whether information provided by that measurement basis provides a faithful representation of an entity's financial position and financial performance.
 In some cases, this level of measurement uncertainty is so high that it might not provide a sufficiently faithful representation.
-In such cases, it is appropriate to consider selecting a different measurement basis that would also result in relevant information. - b) Using the same measurement basis for related assets and liabilities may provide users of financial statements with information that is more useful than using different measurement bases. - 3.85 Although the Conceptual Framework does not preclude the use of different measurement bases in the statement of financial position and in the related statement of financial performance, it notes that in most cases, using the same measurement basis in both statements would provide the most useful information. - 3.86 It follows from the guidance in the Conceptual Framework that measurement at cost may result in the most useful information (both for assessing future cash flows and for assessing management's stewardship) for the internally generated intangible assets that are used in an entity's operation and is mainly producing cash flows indirectly, together with other assets.
-An exception to this could be when it is difficult to determine the cost of an intangible reliably and a fair value of the intangible can be determined reliably. - 3.87 The following paragraphs discuss the benefits and disadvantages of cost or fair value measurement by considering other input than the guidance in the Conceptual Framework as well as cost/benefit considerations.
-The discussion is thus not forming a final or suggesting a preferred approach.
+In such cases, it is appropriate to consider selecting a different measurement basis that would also result in relevant information. - b) Using the same measurement basis for related assets and liabilities may provide users of financial reports with information that is more useful than using different measurement bases. - 3.86 Although the Conceptual Framework does not preclude the use of different measurement bases in the statement of financial position and in the related statement of financial performance, it notes that in most cases, using the same measurement basis in both statements would provide the most useful information. - 3.87 It follows from the guidance in the Conceptual Framework that measurement at cost may result in the most useful information (both for assessing future cash flows and for assessing management's stewardship) for the internally generated intangible assets that are used in an entity's operation and are mainly producing cash flows indirectly, together with other assets.
+An exception to this could be when it is difficult to determine the cost (and/or amortisation period) of such an intangible asset reliably and a fair value of the intangible asset can be determined reliably. - 3.88 The following paragraphs discuss the benefits and disadvantages of cost or fair value measurement by considering other input than the guidance in the Conceptual Framework as well as cost/benefit considerations.
+The discussion is thus not suggesting a preferred approach.